delphi-subgraphs/subgraph-esd/README.md

 The following query returns the protocol state for a particular `epoch`.
 The returned paramters are briefly described below -

  - epoch : The epoch number
- - expiredCoupons : Number of coupons that got expired during the current Epoch
+ - expiringCoupons : Number of coupons that expire during the current Epoch
  - couponsExpiration : Epoch when the Coupons emitted during the target epoch will expire.
  - oraclePrice : The price taken from the Uniswap price oracle at the start of the epoch.
  - daoBondedEsdTotal : ESD balance bonded at the end of the epoch